python-sdbus/python-sdbus/docs/sync_quick.rst

     # Assign new string
     d.test_string = 'some_string'

-If property is read-only when :py:exc:`DbusPropertyReadOnlyError` will be raised.
+If property is read-only when :py:exc:`.DbusPropertyReadOnlyError` will be raised.

 Multiple interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^